Kunalg55/CodeAlpha_tasks/README.md

 # Data:
 The analysis utilized the renowned Titanic dataset, encompassing information about passengers aboard the Titanic, including survival outcomes.
+In this train.csv and test.csv are the two dataset used for model building and prediction

 # Results:
 Performance evaluation metrics, including accuracy, precision, recall, and F1 score, were employed to assess the effectiveness of the classification model in predicting survival outcomes.